Mudroom Organizing Wall–Grand Central Station

-I have a fun decorating and mudroom organizing project for you today, one that I have been wanting to create in my house for a long time.
+I have a fun decorating and mudroom organizing project for you today, one that I have been wanting to create in my house to help my family stay organized.

-I created a wall in my mudroom, not only to organize all the little things that go in and out of the house on a daily basis, but to also make the town I live in sound like a chic sought-after travel destination and part of the my home’s décor.
+Keeping this all in mind, I created a wall in my mudroom, not only to organize all the little things that go in and out of the house on a daily basis, but to also in a decorative way by making the town I live in sound like a chic sought-after travel destination and part of the my home’s décor.

 This wall used to have 3 colorful shutters on it and before that, when my daughters were growing up, I had an empty frame gallery that I would use to showcase their artwork.